Sorting Fermionization from Crystallization in Many-Boson Wavefunctions: Fermionization vs Crystallization

 In the case of long-ranged interactions, the unbounded spreading of densities as a function of increasing interaction strength and the formation of well-isolated peaks are in sharp contrast to the bounded spreading of densities and the non-isolated peaks in the case of contact interactions in the TG regime [cf. Fig.~\ref{Fig1} and Fig.~\ref{Fig3}(a)--(b)].

 We now turn to analyze the eigenvalues of the reduced one-body density matrix, the so-called natural occupations~\cite{Penrose:56}, as a function of the interaction strength between the particles [Fig.~\ref{Fig3}(c)--(d)].
 As expected~\cite{Zollner:06,Chatterjee:17,Chatterjee:12}, when the value of the interaction strength increases, the occupation of the first natural orbital decreases while the other orbitals start to be occupied.
 For contact interactions, mostly one natural occupation, $n_1$, dominates, while the other occupations $n_k,k>1$ remain comparatively small even for large values of $\lambda$: depletion emerges as the fermionized state is reached [Fig.~\ref{Fig3}(c)], cf. also Ref.~\cite{Zollner:06}.
 For long-range interactions, however, all occupations $\rho_k^{(NO)}$ for $k\leq N$ contribute on an equal footing for large values of $g_d$.
 This full-blown $N$-fold fragmentation emerges as the crystal state is reached [Fig.~\ref{Fig3}(d)], see also Ref.~\cite{Chatterjee:17}.
+In the crystal state the bosons behave similar to distinguishable particles \cite{Kocik:18}, and the particle statistics does not influence the physical observables considered in Fig.~\ref{Fig3}(b)(d): the energy and the natural occupations for bosons and fermions converge to the same values.
+Thus, the finding of Ref. \cite{Kocik:18} for two particles may be extended to larger number of particles.

 The emergence of complete fragmentation is a consequence of long-ranged interactions and in sharp contrast to the emergent depletion in the case of contact interactions.